checkeverything.ch

 • Often better value than selling privately

-Before paying for separate phone insurance, check if your credit card already provides coverage.
-Many Swiss premium cards include phone protection that covers theft and accidental damage.
+Before paying for separate phone insurance, check whether your credit card already provides coverage.
+Many Swiss premium cards include phone protection for theft and accidental damage.
+See our free credit cards guide, then compare cards with phone protection on Moneyland.ch.

 Preventing Future Damage